 Most people have learned to dismiss unexplainable events, thinking they’re just good fortune, happenstance, or chance.
 Without proof, I guess most people don’t think it’s important to take the time to investigate them.
 In 1998, I began to seek understanding of events that defied explanation because they had started to happen in my life.
 I learned to pay close attention as they continued, but I never dreamed I’d ever have documentation.

 After the first event happened, a friend gave me a copy of a book that was similar to The Treasury of Miracles for Women by Karen Kingsbury.
 Prior to 1998, whenever I heard these kinds of stories, I remember thinking they were probably just luck or chance, so even though I was astounded by what had happened to me, over time I started to feel like no one would ever really care about it.

-Sometime after 2002, after a second event happened, I remembered the book and thought, “I wonder if any of those people ever experienced anything else.
+After a second event happened in 2002, I remembered the book and thought, “I wonder if any of those people ever experienced anything else.
 Unfortunately, I’ll never know.”